-2.1 The procedures are based on guidance in Working Together To Safeguard Children March 2015 and 2018.
-The legal status is that all professionals have a duty to cooperate with this guidance.
+2.1 The procedures are based on guidance in Working Together To Safeguard Children March 2015, 2018 and 2023.
+The legal status is that all professionals have a duty to cooperate with this guidance and respond with strong multi-agency partnership working.